 Becoming a single mom was not a dream that I wanted for myself.
 But, since I was presented with it, I had to do what I needed to do.
 Unfortunately, at times our circumstances steer us into a new direction.
 Our dreams may or may not go with them.
 In my case, my dream of becoming a lawyer left.
 I was given a whole new dream.
 Instead of becoming a lawyer, I became a legal assistant.
 That was a better fit for me and my life.
 But that was not all.

 “Before the Plan, there is an Idea.
 Before the Idea, there is a Purpose.
 Before the Purpose, there is Your Spirit…aching to express Itself” ~ Paresh Shah

 This new dream took some time for me to figure out.
 I read anything and everything about entrepreneurship hoping along the way I would discover some new things about me.
 I started to write it out on paper.
 Describing in detail what I was hoping for.
 I would write, then cross out.
 Write some more and cross out some more.
-My dream started to take shape and before I knew it, I was becoming an entrepreneur.
+Voices of self-doubt kept entering my mind.
+I continued to write and started to believe more in myself and in my dream.
+Finally, my dream was starting to take shape and before I knew it, I was becoming an entrepreneur.

 “Be true to yourself and the right people and resources always show up.
 The Universe always conspires for the right meetings to occur.
 Everything is unfolding as it should.
 It really is.” ~ Maria Erving